fatita/faarabi.github.io/_publications/2020-10-01-paper-title-number-3.md

 of varying quality of sensor data from different sources.
 Extensive experimental evaluation on a test route of 9km demonstrates the superior performance of our proposed method, achieving 350% improvement on road transverse slope estimation accuracy over existing methods, with 90% of errors below 0.5◦.
 [Download paper here](http://academicpages.github.io/files/paper3.pdf)

 Recommended citation:Gupta A, Khare A, Jin H, Sadek A, Su L, Qiao C (2015).
-"Estimation of Road Transverse Slope Using Crowd-Sourced Data from Smartphones" <i>Accepted SIGSPATIAL 2020</i>.
+"Estimation of Road Transverse Slope Using Crowd-Sourced Data from Smartphones" <i>SIGSPATIAL 2020 (Accepted)</i>.
 1(3).